robertwenner/comics/doc/outputs.md

   variable for language dependent output.

 * `max`: how many comics to include at most in the feed.
 This value is passed to the template as `max`.
-Defaults to 10.
+Defaults to 10, meaning the feed will have the 10 latest comics.

 * `output`: the file name of the output file.
 This will always be within the `outdir` output directory, plus a language specific directory (the